bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/features/ways-to-improve-site.md.md

 To check if compression could improve the images on your site, use the Dev Tools and select the network tab.

-You can filter by "Img" and it will show you the images downloaded.
+You can filter by “Img” and it will show you the images downloaded.
 In the size column, it will show the resource file size and the downloaded file size.
-It's the resource file size we are looking at.
+It’s the resource file size we are looking at.

-If you see files that are larger than 100kb it's time to try compression.
+If you see files that are larger than 100kb it’s time to try compression.

 #### How